pfheatwole/thesis/content/introduction.rst

 * Simulation-based filtering

-  * Because the observations provide minimal information, the system is highly *underdetermined*; there are many different flight scenarios that could explain the observed data.
-The wind cannot be determined without knowledge the wing behavior, which means that *simulation-based filtering* methods are required.
+  * Because the observations provide minimal information, the system is highly *underdetermined*; or, in the terminology of statistics, the wind vectors are not *identifiable*, which simply means that there are many different flight scenarios that could explain the observed data.
+The wind cannot be determined without knowledge the wing behavior and control inputs, which means that *simulation-based filtering* methods are required.

     [[What about PVA approaches that ignore the relative wind, such as Michael von Kaenel's thesis?]]